310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_2.md

             It’s cute, but I think Midori-kun would like that sorta design more.

-            While I’m orderin’ other stuff, I’ll order this for him too.
-And then I’ll give it to Midori-kun as a present next time I see him!
+            I’ll order this for him while I’m orderin’ other stuff, too.
+And then I’ll give it to Midori-kun as a present the next time I see him!
 			{% endbubble %}
         </div>
     </div>